-With so many genomics labs and sampling instrumentation available for everything from water extraction to data analysis, it is important to understand and establish what requirements are truly needed to ensure valid results as opposed to strictly regimenting methods or options that can be flexible and produce comparable results.
-Validation protocols need to be created to set lab and tool performance baselines, to evaluate consistency, and identify the pain points that require more explicit requirements to overcome.
+With so many genomics labs and so much sampling instrumentation available for everything from water extraction to data analysis, it is important to understand and establish what requirements are truly needed to ensure valid results as opposed to strictly regimenting methods or options that can be flexible and produce comparable results.
+Validation protocols and proficiency tests need to be created to set lab and tool performance baselines, evaluate consistency, and identify the pain points that can only be overcome with more explicit requirements.